RobinMkuwira/rem-waste/README.md

 1. install node versing 18.15.0
 2. clone the project from https://github.com/RobinMkuwira/rem-waste.git
 3. cd into the project /front-end/rem-waste
-4. run npm i
+4. run npm i (to install the npm packages)
-5. then run npm start
+5. then run npm start (to start the project)

 ## my approach
 1. project setup